smurthys/smurthys.github.io/index.md

 I am a technologist, researcher, and educator.
 The [biography page](biography) has more detail.
+I am open to serious inquiries about professional engagement.
 CV and references available on request.

 #### Affiliations